 June, 10th 1930: The next day, the young girl, age sixteen, and her younger brother would leave for a land on the other side of the great Atlantic.
 Her father had taught her to speak the land’s language.
 He hugged her and said, “It will only be for two years, my Corita.
 Think of Spain as your homeland.”

 Homeland? she thought, when Everything she loved would remain behind?
 Her small Colwyn home with its flower garden?
 Her school friends?
 Her sisters, her father, and her infant nephew?
-Her mother already left, three months before, by way of God in the bedding of the Holy Cross .
-And of the infant, her sister would say, “My God, Cora, the way you treat the child, people will think you’re the mother.”
+Her mother already left, three months before, by way of God in the bedding of the Holy Cross Cemetery.
+And of her infant nephew, her sister would say, “My God, Cora, the way you treat my baby, people will think you’re the mother.”

-I intend to post excerpts, and cut parts, from my original manuscript.
-I think of them as mini stories.
-Real characters that I have gotten to know through my desire to discover my heritage.
+I intend to post excerpts from my original manuscript.
+I think of them as mini stories with bygone family that I’ve gotten to know through my story.
 I brought them back to life with a new found love and understanding: Longhinus, that small insignificant illegal immigrant, my grandpapa, is now my hero; Feliciana, my grandmama, is my rose without thorns; Johnny, as an old street kid myself, it was easy to travel with him and write about his adventures; my beautiful aunt, who I will soon travel to see in Madrid for her 98th birthday.
 How I long to see her even though she will not remember me.
 All family members are real.The others may well have existed though not exactly as my mind sees them.
 But it is not how they looked but how they thought about life.
 I begin with my Spanish grandpapa.
 Though he died when I was just six months old, I have learned to appreciate and love him in these latter years of my life.

 Un hombre pequeño, un gran corazón